-7 EPIC THINGS TO DO IN JAISALMER: THE GOLDEN CITY
+7 AWESOME THINGS TO DO IN JAISALMER: THE GOLDEN CITY

 How to reach Jaisalmer

-Jodhpur to Jaisalmer: To reach Jaisalmer from Jodhpur the local bus cost 450 rupees and took just under five hours.
-The bus was good quality by Indian standards (No offence to the Indian bus system but sometimes people are sitting on the roof of 40-year-old vehicles).
-400r rupees got us individual seats and ‘natural aircon’ aka a window.
+Jodhpur to Jaisalmer: To reach Jaisalmer from Jodhpur the local bus cost 450 rupees and took just under five hours..
+400 rupees got us individual seats and ‘natural aircon’ aka a window.
 If you prefer a private transfer you can hire a car for about $40.

 Jaipur to Jaisalmer: The other option is a sleeper bus from Jaipur.
 Here you get a private little pod for the 9-hour journey.
 You can close a curtain and a glass door and enjoy the privacy of an almost 6ft long cushioned bed with a window and sometimes A/C. This overnight pod saves you paying for accommodation and cost 800 rupees.